 |Government agency||Type of Card||Contact us|

 The customer service officer will be able to provide you with further information.

-If you pay a higher price for your prescription and it is found that you were actually entitled when you were supplied the medicine, then you will be able to claim a refund at a Medicare or Department of Veterans' Affairs (DVA) office, once you have shown:
+If the patient pays a higher price for their prescription and it is found that they were actually entitled to the concession rate when they were supplied the medicine, they will be able to claim a refund through Medicare or the Department of Veterans' Affairs (DVA), once they have shown: